mrjackyliang/pfsense-ipv6-prefix-updater/README.md

 __NOTE 2:__ When monitoring multiple interfaces, ensure that you run them at distinct time intervals, as only one instance is permitted to run simultaneously.

 ## WireGuard Peer Configurations
-Although the script can aid in updating the configuration on your pfSense® system, it is important to note that due to the design of WireGuard, manual updates to peer configuration files are necessary in order to allow IPv6 to continue working.
+Even though the script can streamline the process of updating configurations on your pfSense® system, manual updates to peer configuration files are required due to the design of WireGuard.
+This is necessary to maintain the proper functioning of IPv6.

 If you wish to be notified everytime the prefix is changed, please set up notifications in **System** > **Advanced** > **Notifications**.